Analyzing your theme...

 Summary

-Koshu is an essential grape variety that cannot be overlooked when talking about Japanese wine.
+Koshu is an essential grape variety that cannot be overlooked when discussing Japanese wine.

-Attention is increasingly focused on excellent Japanese wines made from foreign grape varieties, but many people are also familiar with Koshu, Japan's indigenous grape variety, as a starting point.
+While attention is increasingly focused on excellent Japanese wines made from overseas grape varieties, many people are likely familiar with Koshu, Japan's indigenous grape variety, as a starting point.

-Discover the charm of Koshu and enjoy various styles of Koshu wine.
+Discover the charm of Koshu and enjoy its various styles.

 Return to Featured Campaign